nx-v/ruko/README.md

-# ruko
+# Ruko

-a scripting language for nu-Eden: Sundered
+a scripting language for a future browser-based game: _nu-Eden: Sundered Skies_
+Inspired by Haskell, Rust and Kotlin (hence the name, `(Ha)?ruko`)